Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

 * If both players choose the same thing, it is draw.
 * For this task, the computer will be one of the players.

-## Making of the game

-* This game is simply developed using C Programming.
-This is a fun and interesting game.
-The PC will just ask for your choice and then displays the computer choice and who won the game.

 ## Cost and Features

 * The cost parameter for this project was none.All the softwares and features were freely available on the internet.

+## Application

+* The program is to be run using the command line interface.
+* The results are also shown on the command line interface.
-* The features of this project is that it can take input for the type of filter for calculation and provides accurate results.
+* The advantage of this is that this project can be used online or offline.

 ## Requirements